Versailles Fountains – Where Water Performed For The King

 Map of the Gardens of Versailles

 When Louis XV officially christened the new fountain in 1736, it was to much fanfare and praise for the abundant number of water jets.
-The Neptune Fountain (#24 on the map) has ninety-nine jets in total, making it an hydraulic engineering feat.
+The Neptune Fountain (#24 on the map) has ninety-nine jets in total, making it an hydraulic engineering feat and one of the grandest of the Versailles fountains.
 Ange-Jacques Gabriel gave the fountain its sculpted features — Neptune, Proteus, and Oceanus.

 The Four Seasons Fountains